Chris Cowx

 Kokkengolo

 At the other end is Kokkengolo.
-There used to be an out post on top of Kokkengolo hill and again, much fierce fighting went on.
+There used to be an outpost on top of Kokkengolo hill and again, much fierce fighting went on.
 This area was fought over for a month.

 M3 Stuart Tank

 A Stuart light tank abandoned here.
-The tank is in remarkable condition as the photos show.

 Agnes Lodge